MEAC Job Postings

 Professional Activities: Before joining MEAC, Karin worked in operations, project management, and client relations in health care, software, and non-profit organizations.
 She has been a consultant to the Midwives Alliance of North America and the U.S. Business Council for Sustainable Development.
 As a member of the board of trustees of Pinchot University (formerly Bainbridge Graduate Institute) from 2005-2014, she helped guide the school through its accreditation process.
 She has been a senior associate in the climate and energy program at World Resources Institute (WRI), a leading environmental think tank and the program director for climate and business development at an NGO focusing on consumption and institutional purchasing issues.
 Karin is also a DONA-trained (but not yet certified) birth doula.

 Julia Reid, BA (Training & Accreditation Coordinator) Eau Claire, WI

 Education: 2007 BA, Sociology/Anthropology, Lewis and Clark College, Portland, OR

 Professional Activities: Before coming to MEAC, Julia worked at Birthingway College of Midwifery in Portland, OR, from 2009-2014 as the Administrative Programs Coordinator/Financial Aid Officer.
 In this position, Julia coordinated institutional efforts with maintenance of MEAC accreditation, state degree authorization, and federal compliance with the Title IV program.
 During this time, she volunteered as a MEAC ARC member and on the P&P committee.
 Julia left Birthingway to move back to Wisconsin with her family.
 Before joining MEAC as a staff member, Julia contracted with MEAC on various special projects.
-She lives in WI with her husband, Kirk, and their son, Harris, and is expecting her second child in September 2015.
+She lives in WI with her husband, Kirk, and their children, Harris and Ruth.